OMGarcia-Lab/OMGarcia-Lab/README.md

 ## Let's Connect

-If you're working on healthcare tech, internships, please feel free to reach out or follow!
+If you're working on healthcare tech, internships, or just want to chat please feel free to reach out or follow!